aarongarciah/figma-spagett/README.md

 ## How it works

-When executing the plugin, there's two possible scenarios:
+When executing the plugin there's two possible scenarios:

-1. Some layers are selected: Spagett will be added as a fill to every layer selected.
+1. If some layers is selected: Spagett will be added as a fill to every selected layer.
 2. No layer is selected: Spagett will be added as a fill to every layer that already has a fill in the page.

 ## Having problems?